IT-TALAKA/info/FAQ.md

 ## How do we finance the organisation?

 At the moment all the work is done by volunteers.
-Members of the organisatins pay an admission fee of 25 Euros and an annual fee of 60 Euros (30 Euros in the year 2022).
+Members of the organisatins pay an admission fee of 25 Euros and an annual fee of 60 Euros.
 The collected fees are used to pay for cloud accounts and other digital services of the Union.

 More information about the Fees can be found in [the Statute §5](statute.md#5-membership-fees)